mango63/bukkit-Docker/README.md

 3. /buildrender           // This renders everything

 once rendered Dynmap is on <IP>:8123

+A /reload may be required to get chat filter to work.

 # Troubleshooting

-For players that have issues when logging in, To start building get them to issue the command /start if player marks polt as done /plot continue will allow them to continue to run a minecraft server command run : /minecraft:command
+For players that have issues when logging in, To start building get them to issue the command /start,

+If player marks polt as done /plot continue will allow them to continue,

+To run a minecraft server command run : /minecraft:command,

 # Customisation